 Implementation Charges, License Fees and Maintenance Charges

 In consideration of the provision of the Implementation Services, the Customer shall pay the Implementation Charges in accordance with the GSA Schedule Pricelist.
-The Customer will also reimburse Sword for all reasonable out-of-pocket travel expenses in accordance with Federal Travel Regulation (FTR)/Joint Travel Regulations (JTR), as applicable, Customer shall only be liable for such travel expenses as approved by Customer and funded under the applicable ordering document.
+The Customer will also reimburse Sword for all reasonable out-of-pocket travel expenses in accordance with Federal Travel Regulation (FTR)/Joint Travel Regulations (JTR), as applicable.
+The Customer shall only be liable for such travel expenses as approved by the Customer and funded under the applicable ordering document.

-Sword will invoice the Customer for all Implementation Charges and reimbursable items payable to Sword on a monthly basis or as otherwise set out in a Statement of Work.
+Sword will invoice the Customer for all Implementation Charges and reimbursable items payable to Sword on a monthly basis or as otherwise set out in a Purchase Order.

-In consideration of the grant of the license to Use the Software to the Customer, the Customer shall pay the License Fees in accordance with the relevant Transaction Document.
+In consideration of the grant of the license to Use the Software to the Customer, the Customer shall pay the License Fees in accordance with the relevant Purchase Order.

-The Maintenance Charges shall be paid by the Customer to Sword on the Effective Date and on the commencement of each Renewal Period within thirty (30) days of the invoice receipt date.
-If a Transaction Document is signed during a contract year, the Maintenance Charge in such Transaction Document shall be pro-rated for that contract year and the relevant Maintenance Charges shall be paid on signature.
+The Maintenance Charges shall be paid by the Customer to Sword on the Effective Date and on the commencement of each Renewal Period within 30 days of the invoice receipt date.
+If a Purchase Order is signed during a contract year, the Maintenance Charge in such Purchase Order shall be pro-rated for that contract year and the relevant Maintenance Charges shall be paid on signature.
 No payment shall be considered made until it is received by Sword in cleared funds.
 The Maintenance Charges do not include travel or subsistence expenses reasonably and properly incurred in the provision of the Maintenance and Support Services which the Customer shall reimburse to Sword on receipt of a proper invoice in accordance with FTR/JTR.

 If the Customer gives Sword no less than 90 days’ prior written notice to reduce the number of User licenses at any time, such reduction shall only apply with effect from the end of the Initial Support Period or relevant Renewal Period.
 The Maintenance Charges due after such date shall be recalculated against the list price that would have been charged if the License Fees had been calculated at Sword’s published headline rate for such User licenses.
 For the avoidance of doubt no License Fees shall be reimbursed to the Customer and the Customer shall be required to re-purchase licenses should it decide in future to increase User numbers.